eddiechou/NeighborhoodMap/README.md

 ---

 Things Learned:
+- How design patterns assist in developing a manageable codebase
+- How frameworks decrease amount of time required developing an application and provide a number of utilities for you to use.
 - AJAX calls to 3rd party APIs
 - Knockout organizational framework
 - Error-handling to provide users with a consistent and good experience